Kalamazoo County, Michigan

 PPPS It's difficult for me to find reliable information, but the fact that microfiber products are regularly sold for sanitation products with specifications at the 3-10 micrometer range, I have to imagine plenty of PM2.5 comes along for the ride.

-Kalamazoo County Michigan almost 3 years ago
+Kalamazoo County MI over 3 years ago

 Last night we had really strong winds and my 1yr old sapling broke completely, about an inch from the ground.
 Is there any way I could repair it and still save it??
 I have it in a bucket with a soaked towel around the bottom b.
 I was afraid of drowning it, but idk how long that will last.